Perspective | Why are female scientists wearing purple? #DressForSTEM!

-Participants are encouraged to start discussion and show off their purple garb on social media using the hashtag #DressForSTEM.
+Participants are encouraged to start discussions and show off their purple garb on social media using the hashtag #DressForSTEM.

 I'm extremely proud to be a woman in STEM and even more honored to be one of the 29%.💜😎— CW39 Houston Star Harvey (@StarHarveyWx) March 14, 2022